Last updated March 2, 2022.

 Omega-3s are the main reason that fish are considered a top “brain food.”

-Stick with eating wild-caught fish which have more omega-3 fats than farm-raised.
-(17)
+Stick with eating wild-caught fish rather than farm-raised.

-Also choose grass-fed and pasture-fed meat, poultry, and eggs over grain-fed as these contain more omega-3 fats and fewer inflammatory omega-6 fatty acids than their mass-produced counterparts.
-(18)
+Also choose grass-fed and pasture-fed meat, poultry, and eggs over grain-fed since these contain more omega-3 fats and fewer inflammatory omega-6 fatty acids than their mass-produced counterparts.

-The primary source of omega-6s in the diet are vegetable oils such as canola, soy, corn, and safflower oil.
-(19)
+The primary dietary sources of omega-6s are vegetable oils such as canola, soy, corn, and safflower oil.

-These oils are ubiquitous in processed foods, baked goods, and snack items, even those from the health food store.
+These oils are ubiquitous in processed foods, baked goods, and snack items, even those from health food stores.

 Minimize Processed Carbohydrates

-The naturally occurring sugars found in fruits and vegetables are not a problem and contain many compounds known to be anti-inflammatory.
-(22)
+The naturally occurring carbohydrates found in fruits and vegetables are not a problem and these foods contain many compounds known to be anti-inflammatory.

-But the same can’t be said of white sugar and white flour which have been stripped of nutrients.
+But the same can’t be said of white sugar and wheat flour which have been stripped of nutrients.

-Chronic high blood glucose levels are linked to Alzheimer’s disease which some experts believe is a diabetes of the brain.
-(24)
+Chronic high blood glucose levels are linked to Alzheimer’s disease which some experts believe is type 3 diabetes, a form of diabetes of the brain.

 Wheat products in your diet may harm your brain in a couple of ways.